Saying Sorry in English: Essential Phrases for Perfect English Apologies

 It’s really uncomfortable when you know you’ve done something wrong, but you don’t know the right words or phrases to admit your faults.

 After reading this, you’ll never feel that way again!
+Practice these with friends, language partners or on language learning programs like FluentU.

 Now, you know how to say sorry in any situation.
 Try practicing the above words and phrases by saying them out loud in front of the mirror.